 What's the difference between a KPI and a vanity metric?
 Well, a vanity metric is something that we track that sometimes makes us feel good, but it isn't delivering the results that we want.
 Vanity metrics can be anything that is just an indicator, but it maybe is not tied to our ultimate goal.
 One of these things you can get wrapped up in, especially in SEO, is obsessing about rank tracking.
 Ranks move up and down, they fluctuate more frequently than ever before.
 That's just the way search engines work.

 And if you obsessively track them and you're only looking at ranking as an idea of whether you're doing well or not, you're going to be tracking the wrong things and you're going to be really frustrated.
 And when you see good numbers, it's not always an indication that your strategy is working.
-So you want to make sure that you're tying your metrics back to a main goal.
-And that's what gives them weight.
-So ranking can be a leading indicator, but it has to be measured in the right way.
+You want to make sure that you're tying your metrics back to a main goal.
+That's what gives them weight.
+Ranking can be a leading indicator, but it has to be measured in the right way.
 Otherwise we're tracking for tracking sake and that's a vanity metric.

 You need to know specifically what you're looking at.

 You need to know the exact measurements that you want to track.
 It needs to be quantifiable, which means you need to be able to measure it.
 It can't be measured in feeling, we have to use data.

 Attainable means we need to make sure that we can actually achieve the goals that we're setting out for ourselves.
 Stretch goals are good, but you also want to make sure that it is attainable.

 Relevant.
 It needs to be relevant to the overall business goals.
 If it's not relevant to the overall business goals, it shouldn't be considered a KPI.